Virtualization-projects/rancher-labs-wiki/Creating-Windows-Environments-in--v1.6.13.md

 2. Create 2 subnets in the VPC.
 Ensure that these 2 subnets are in the same availability zone.
   * One subnet will be used for NAT (`Subnet A`)
   * One subnet will be used for creating the overlay network (`Subnet B`)
 3. Create an additional network interface in `Subnet B`.
-For each additional host that is added, an additional network interface will need to be created.
+For each additional host that is added, an additional network interface will need to be created in `Subnet B`.

 ## Launching Rancher Server